 - No easy access of OpenType/AAT advanced Japanese type features like glyph variations or proportional Kanji spacing, it’s the usual nightmare of hunting for features in the Apple Font Panel or using the input module

 - Importing Word Docs with vertical layout are not preserved and rendered in very bad horizontal layout

 Ruby characters are available via context menu and have been for some time.
-Apple’s implementation is not very slick or intuitive and there is no manual input option.
-Rotating vertical glyphs via context menu pop-up is very manual and not productive, but at least it is there.
+Apple’s implementation is pretty bad and rotating vertical glyphs via context menu pop-up is very manual and not very good either.